telerik/winforms-docs/splitcontainer/building-advanced-layouts.md

 {{endregion}}

-What we are doing here is to create a number (specified by the "rows" parameter) of split containers and for each container to add the desired number(defined by the "cols" parameter) split panels.
-When we have a descendant split panel with Size Mode set to fill, then all other descendants are sized absolutely to allow the Fill panel occupy entire remaining size.
+What we are doing here is to create a number (specified by the "**rows**" parameter) of split containers and for each container to add the desired number(defined by the "**cols**" parameter) split panels.
+When we have a descendant split panel with **SizeMode** set to *Fill*, then all other descendants are sized absolutely to allow the *Fill* panel occupy entire remaining size.
 The layout engine is smart enough to traverse the entire layout tree, thus allowing the fill panel to reside at any branch.

-If we do not apply the Fill size mode to the center panel, then we have evenly auto-sized panels.
+If we do not apply the *Fill* size mode to the center panel, then we have evenly auto-sized panels.

 ![splitcontainer-building-advanced-layouts 002](images/splitcontainer-building-advanced-layouts002.png)

-*A 3*3 Grid of SplitPanel instances, all auto-sized*

 ## Size Restrictions

-Each SplitPanelSizeInfo instance has MinimumSize and MaximumSize members, which control the allowed size boundaries for the owning SplitPanel instance.
+Each **SplitPanelSizeInfo** instance has **MinimumSize** and **MaximumSize** members, which control the allowed size boundaries for the owning **SplitPanel** instance.
 The following code demonstrates how to utilize these features:

+#### Restricting panels

 {{source=..\SamplesCS\SplitContainer\BuildingLayout.cs region=panelRestrictions}}
 {{source=..\SamplesVB\SplitContainer\BuildingLayout.vb region=panelRestrictions}}